JennEYoon/deep-learning/gen-ai-llm/clone2/Week-3/Week-3_Quiz.md

 - [x] Enhancing language understanding and decision making in LLMs. wrong

 **10.** What is the main purpose of the LangChain framework?
 - [x] To chain together different components and create advanced use cases around LLMs, such as chatbots, Generative Question-Answering (GQA), and summarization.
 - [ ] To evaluate the LLM's completions and provide fast prototyping and deployment capabilities.
 - [ ] To connect with external APIs and datasets and offload computational tasks.
-      Also true, but chaining components it the main functions, and building complex LLM apps.
+       * Also true, but chaining components is the main functions, and building complex LLM apps.
 - [ ] To provide prompt templates, agents, and memory components for working with LLMs.